mm80843/T3.5/docs/Benef/PBN__Benef_375.md

 # __Higher levels of protective behaviors__

-## Name of the Benefit

-Paying attention to official governmental media sources enhances access to accurate and reliable information, improves knowledge and risk perception, and increases the likelihood of adopting protective behaviors.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in non-pharmaceutical interventions can help protect public health and prevent the need for costly healthcare interventions.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_402.md)